Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 **PLEASE NOTE :** This script causes extremely serious problems like bootloop, disk partition damage, boot-data removal etc.

 The creator will not be liable at any circumstances for any of your criminal incidents.
 We do not encourage you to do any harm to anyone.
-The repsitory is for educational purpose only !!
+The repsitory is for educational purposes only !!

 To get started: